pydisasm

 Continuing, an assignment statement is a kind of statement.
 And we have a grammar rule to indicate that.

 Notice that after seeing the second token "STORE_NAME" in blue from early on, we kicked off a flurry of reduction rules.
 This kind of thing happens in bottom-up parsers when you get to the end of the token stream.
-It is like a detective story where, in the last couple of pages, all of the loose fragments and mysteries of the story from the very beginning are finally wrapped up.
+It is like a detective story where, in the last couple of pages, all the loose fragments and mysteries of the story from the very beginning are finally wrapped up.

 Here is the final tree: